 Lastly, we are aware that our initial medical cannabis privilege tax return must be filed no later than two and one-half months after the Applicant is licensed to do business, or commences business, in Alabama, unless we timely seek and receive an extension.

-The Applicant intends to work closely with the medical cannabis privilege tax.
+The Applicant intends to work closely with MGO, its accounting service provider, to comply with the medical cannabis privilege tax.